 - Warranty Card

-Aesthetics of power stations shouldn’t matter much as long as it serves the purpose.
-But since the power stations are quite heavy, its better if we have a comfortable handle to carry it around.
+The aesthetics of power stations shouldn’t matter much as long as it serves the purpose.
+But since the power stations are quite heavy, it’s better if we have a comfortable handle to carry it around.
 Bluetti has a single handle whereas Yeti has 2 handles, one each on either side.
 Bluetti can be carried with one hand while Yeti needs two hands!

 Find the number of ports and their power rating in the below table.

 |Yeti 1000||Bluetti EB150|